openic-org/home/docs/iris-128/iris-128s/quickstart_iris128s.md

 3. Seat the **thin-film electrode connector** into the holder.
 4. Plug the **Iris-128S headstage** into the thin-film connector.
 5. Fasten the headstage to the holder via mounting holes.

-*Placeholder image: headstage and thin-film connector mounted on stereotax frame*

 ---